ronikobrosly/DAG_from_GNN/README.md

 The back-end requires python >= 3.7.6.

-To play with this locally, first clone the repo via `git clone -b master https://github.com/OrthoProject/Ortho_Web_App.git`.
+To play with this locally, first clone the repo via `git clone -b main git@github.com:ronikobrosly/DAG_from_GNN.git`.
 Then create a python virtual environment and install all package dependencies via `pip install -r requirements.txt`.

 ## Instructions